finalcut/ColdBreadCrumbs/README.md

 Caveats
 ----------
 This readme probably isn't complete - please read the "descriptive" text in breadcrumb.cfm for further information and pay attention to any comments you find there while you're at it.
+I'm pretty sure I've ported this to a CFC; I just have to find it.